What to Consider When Building a Pool

 Swimming pool types in Australia are typically defined as ‘above ground’ or ‘in ground’ and then by the type of material that they are constructed from.
 Your selection of an above ground or in-ground swimming pool will depend on your budget, how quickly you want the pool installed and other factors affecting your lifestyle.

 In ground swimming pools are generally made of concrete, fibreglass or vinyl liner.
-Concrete pool interiors are finished with river pebble, colour pebble, fully tiled, plastered or sometimes a combination.
+Concrete pool interiors are finished with river pebbles, colour pebbles, fully tiled, plastered or sometimes a combination.
 All interiors are robust and long lasting providing the pool water is maintained according to the builder's instructions.

 Fibreglass swimming pools have a wide range of colour and interior finish options.
-Vinyl liner inground pools come with a wide selection of colours and prints and the pool shell can be stainless steel, galvanised steel or even concrete block construction.
-Generally, all construction types are long-lasting and fully engineered and documented to satisfy council approval requirements.
+Vinyl liner inground pools come with a wide selection of colours and prints, and the pool shell can be stainless steel, galvanised steel or even concrete block construction.
+Generally, all construction types are long-lasting, fully engineered and documented to satisfy council approval requirements.
 Some fibreglass pools also have the option of an in-built spa or water feature.

 A concrete pool is a completely customised swimming pool solution.
-It can be placed virtually anywhere and give you unlimited design possibilities.
-You can choose the size, shape and depth, and add features such as vanishing edges, steps, beach entries, rockeries and much more.
+It can be placed virtually anywhere and gives you unlimited design possibilities.
+You can choose the size, shape and depth and add features such as vanishing edges, steps, beach entries, rockeries and much more.
 Finishing options include ceramic tiles, natural pebble, coloured quartz, epoxy resin paints, vinyl lining and a range of other finishes.